zjchao/octavia/specs/version0.5/housekeeping-manager-interface.rst

 ------------------

-The housekeeping_interval and spare_pool_size parameters will be adjustable by the operator in order to balance resource usage against performance.
+The housekeeping_interval and spare_pool_size parameters will be adjustible by the operator in order to balance resource usage against performance.